File №204 · Food Traceability Final Rule · 21 CFR Part 1, Subpart S

 for supply chain & ops leads.

 You already know FSMA 204 applies.
 You don't need another vendor walking you through their software.
-You need the rule read against your SKUs, a checklist your QA lead can actually fill in, and somebody to call when the KDE language gets weird.
+You need the rule read against your SKUs and a plain-English checklist your QA lead can actually fill in.

-◊ Applicability review◊ Rule translation◊ Template library◊ Plan outline◊ Document review◊ Advisory hours
+◊ Applicability review◊ Rule translation◊ Template library◊ Plan outline◊ Document review

 Sect.
 01 — Premise